render437/render.phisher/README.md

 <b>This toolkit contains materials that can be potentially damaging or dangerous for social media</b>.
 Refer to the laws in your province/country before accessing, using,or in any other way utilizing this in a wrong way.

 <b>This Tool is made for educational purposes only</b>.
-Do not attempt to violate the law with anything contained here. <b>If this is your intention, then Get the hell out of here</b>!
+Do not attempt to violate the law with anything contained here. <b>If this is your intention, then get the fuck outta here.</b>!

 It only demonstrates "how phishing works". <b>You shall not misuse the information to gain unauthorized access to someones social media</b>.
 However you may try out this at your own risk.</i>